-Rolton Kilbride has submitted a planning application to Swindon Borough Council for a renewable energy centre planning on available land at Keypoint 145, Thornhill Road, Swindon, Wiltshire SN3 4RY.
+Rolton Kilbride's appeal has been allowed, and planning permission has been granted for a renewable energy centre on available land at Keypoint 145, Thornhill Road, Swindon, Wiltshire SN3 4RY.

 The facility will employ 20 full time operators, maintenance technicians, engineers and managers.
 Experience indicates that these people are most likely to be recruited and live locally to the facility.
 There will also be indirect employment for local deliveries, maintenance and support and there will be potential employment with regards to the adjacent warehouse facility with up to 40 full time jobs.
 Full specialist training will be provided and the potential to include apprenticeships is being explored too.